Cherry Creek State Park

 Cherry Creek State Park is a state park in Arapahoe County, Colorado, United States.
 The park consists of a natural prairie and wetland environment with an 880 acre reservoir at its center which is shared by powerboats, sailboats, and paddle craft.
-The Marina at Pelican Bay offers mooring and The Lake House offers event space rental for events on the north-western shore.
-A large imported-sand swim beach is situated on the north-eastern side along with ample parking.
+An imported-sand swim beach is situated on the north-eastern side along with ample parking.
 The park has 12 mi of paved roads and 35 mi of multi-use trails open to runners, cyclists, and horseback riders.
 There are facilities for camping, radio-controlled aircraft, picnicking, as well as opportunities for bird watching, cross country skiing, and fishing.
 The park also contains an outdoor shooting range.
-There is dock where people can store their boats during the Summer.
+There is a dock where people can store their boats during the summer.
 People can also rent jet skis, paddle boards and kayaks for the day.
-There is a new updated boat house that has concerts during the summer, serves food and has a bar.
-The boat house overlooks the water.
+There is a boat house that has concerts during the summer, serves food and has a bar.